Skip the Status Meeting

 Here at Basecamp, the Automatic Check-in tool takes the place of weekly status/stand-up meetings and daily status updates.
 We communicate a ton of detail about what’s going on across the company without ever having to pull someone away from their work and into a physical or chat room.

-Daily at 5pm, Basecamp automatically asks everyone our company, “What did you work on today?”
+Daily at 4:30pm, Basecamp automatically asks everyone our company, “What have you worked on?”
 And when people have a free moment, they post their answer.
 The answers are visible to everyone in the company, so everyone knows what’s happening without having to follow dozens of separate projects or conversations.

 Here are some answers to “What do you plan on working on this week?”.